Peacock Bass Jig Guide

 Casting it - After slinging a huge woodchopper for hours, anglers hardly notice the minuscule half-ounce weight of this lure.
 Take advantage of this.
 Don't try to throw it on a heavy spinning rod or baitcaster.
 Downsize.
-Sidewinder's gear of choice for this lure is a medium-light spinning rod with lots of backbone (fast action).
-Add a small spinning reel (such as a Shimano Stradic 2500 class) and spool it up with a strong, fine braid ( 30 pound test).
+Sidewinder's gear of choice for this lure is a medium-light fast action spinning rod.
+Add a medium sized spinning reel (such as a Shimano Stradic 2500) and spool it up with a strong, fine braid (30 pound test).
 With a little practice, this rig will provide pinpoint accuracy, effortlessly long casts, fast retrieves and plenty of fish fighting power.
 If you're a diehard baitcaster and absolutely can't or won't throw a spinner, at least switch to a light rig.
 Use a medium or lighter rod.
 Make sure you have a fast retrieve reel (7:1 or better) to maximize the jig's acceleration.

 Moving it - The peacock bass jig is effective in a great variety of retrieve methods.
 The only things that don't usually work very well are fishing it too slowly, or bouncing it off the bottom like a conventional jig.
 Big peacocks don't usually find it that way.
 They are piscivorous (fish eaters) and are used to fast moving prey.
 Accelerate your jig quickly.
 Work it as though it were a streamer fly, running shallow (2 to 5 feet) with a steadily accelerating start and then a short, abrupt stop (see diagram below).
 Conversely, off points or in deep, fish-holding water, let it sink a bit and then crank it, with rhythmic jerks, toward the surface.
 In shallow water or along beaches, skitter it quickly above the bottom or the creases and scallops in the sand.
 The key to the jig retrieve is to generate a strong, sharp acceleration after each pause, making the bucktail pulse and then move rapidly away from the observing predator.